International students from non EU countries should apply for CFGZ Science with Foundation Year

 - Have a guaranteed place on an undergraduate degree if you meet all the requirements

-- Be part of the University’s student community from day one, studying on the same beautiful campus and have access to all the student facilities
+- Be part of the University’s student community from day one, studying on the same beautiful campus with access to all the student facilities

 - Join a course with a high progression record of over 80%

-- Gain key laboratory skills and experience fieldwork, preparing you for your future course
+- Gain laboratory skills and experience fieldwork, preparing you for your future course

-This pathway is delivered on the main University campus by academic staff who contribute to science teaching in a variety of different schools.
-This ensures that the foundation course is fully integrated into your degree programme, and that the topics you cover are perfectly matched to subsequent stages of your course.
-For this reason the success rate for students progressing from this pathway is very high.
+Taught on the main University campus by academics who contribute to science teaching in different schools, we ensure the foundation course is integrated into your degree programme.
+The topics you cover are matched to subsequent stages of your course.
+For this reason, the success rate for students progressing from this pathway is very high.

-You will benefit from a wide range of teaching and learning styles, including:
+You will benefit from a range of teaching and learning styles, including: